Records and Registration

 Credit for Prior Learning

-Student may petition for credit to be awarded based on prior learning methods, which may include the following: credit by work/life experience, credit by exam, and/or non-credit to credit conversion.
-The total amount of credit earned by any credit for prior learning method that can be applied toward completion of a Technical Competency Area, Certificate of Technical Studies, Technical Diploma, or Associate Degree is limited to 24 credit hours and meeting the in residence credit hours of 25%.
+A student may petition for credit to be awarded based on prior learning methods, which may include the following: credit by work/life experience, credit by exam, and/or non-credit to credit conversion.
+The total amount of credit earned by any credit for prior learning method that can be applied toward completion of a Career and Technical Certificate, Certificate of Technical Studies, Technical Diploma, or Associate Degree must meet the 25% in-residence credit hours.

 Transfer of Credits to NTCC

 Credits from approved accredited institutions of higher education are recorded on the student’s official transcript.
 NTCC will examine course equivalency, faculty credentials, and other appropriate indicators of competencies, to determine if any of these credits will be accepted as transfer credits toward the student’s program of study.
-Only courses with a grade of “C” or higher will be transferred towards the following credentials: Technical Competency Area, Certificate of Technical Studies, and/or Technical Diploma.
-A student is allowed to transfer only one grade of “D” for the General Education core of the Associate of Applied Science and Associate of General Studies degrees.
+Only courses with a grade of “C” or higher will be transferred towards the following credentials: Career and Technical Certificate, Certificate of Technical Studies, and/or Technical Diploma.
 If a course appears on the Louisiana Board of Regents’ statewide student transfer matrix, the course will be treated as though it were completed at NTCC.

 NTCC reserves the right to deny credit where such indicators are not present or to require the student to prove competency by some other means.
 Academic courses taken at approved accredited institutions are generally accepted at NTCC.
-Technical courses taken at institutions accredited by the Council on Occupational Education can be transferred into a Technical Competency Area, Certificate of Technical Studies and/or Technical Diploma.
+Technical courses taken at institutions accredited by the Council on Occupational Education can be transferred into a Career and Technical Certificate, Certificate of Technical Studies and/or Technical Diploma.

 Transfer students must provide NTCC with an official transcript from the institution from which they have attended.
 If a student has attended more than one institution prior to attendance at NTCC, an official transcript from each institution must be provided.
 Transfer credit shall be limited to 75 percent of the total credit hours required for the program credential, and transfer credit grades do not count toward the NTCC Grade Point Average.
 The NTCC Grade Point Average is established after the first term of classes.
 Twelve credits in the student’s major must be completed in residence at NTCC.